 When I immersed myself deeper into surfing, another thing I discovered is how surfboards needed to be waxed too.
 I found this a little amusing because I couldn’t help but think about how analogous it was to waxing the floors (and about the hundred times I’ve literally fallen victim to newly-waxed floors), but, no waxing your surfboard is very different from the waxing I know.

-Surfboard wax is necessary for some surfboards.
+Surfboard wax is necessary for most surfboards.
 It provides you traction and grip to your surfboard.
 If you are not familiar with surfing, without traction and grip, your riding experience will no longer be surfing, but walking on ice.
 To make sure that you don’t experience this, let me teach you how to wax a surfboard.

 Before you start this process, you need to make sure that you have a base coat wax, a top coat wax, a wax remover, a wax comb, and a wax remover.
 These things are all easy to find and non-optional